Article

 For companies new to SOX, the three most common questions are:

-A: ASAP but generally six months prior to going public.
+As soon as possible, but generally six months prior to going public.

-Q: Where to start?
+Where do we start?

-Q: What is the time commitment we should prepare for?
+What time commitment should we prepare for?

 • Be prepared.
 Awareness is power.
 Arm your leadership with the knowledge that SOX compliance is a heavy lift.
 You can’t wing it, and a significant investment of time and resources will be required.